MultiRPG/Framework/README.md

 # Usage 🖌️
 - FONTS
-    - Fonts can be called anywhhere on client side, by default they are not allocated in memory until they are called with a function - if the type and size is correct the font is returned and allocates to memory, when the font is returned from memory - they are not created again.
+    - Fonts can be called anywhere on client side, by default they are not allocated in memory until they are called with a function - if the type and size is correct the font is returned and allocates to memory, when the font is returned from memory - they are not created again.
     - Fonts can be delocated from memory by calling `FONTS.deleteAllFonts()`
-    - Fonts can be easily added in `fonts.lua` file by scheme:.
+    - Fonts can be easily added in `fonts.lua` file by scheme:
         ```lua
         local fontTypes = {
             [ name ] = path, -- font type accesed by FONTS[ size ].TYPE_HERE